mahavedalla/mahavedalla/docs/questions/sila/is-the-observance-of-precepts-an-act-of-giving.md

-# Is the observance of precepts an act of giving?
+Question: Is the observance of precepts an act of giving?
 Answer in Brief: -
  Category: Sīla
 Sutta References: AN 8.39